** NOTE: All Gallery pricing reflects full rebuild of the instrument

 Double by Keith Hill, 1979.
 2x8' 1x4', buff, FF to g''' with dogleg jacks.
 Turned baluster trestle stand and music rack.
 From a noted professional builder.
 Includes padded cover.
 Completely refurbished in our shop. $16,500

 French Double by George Hunter, 1984.
-8', 8', 4', FF - g''', buff, transposing.
+8', 8', 4', FF - g''', (96" x 38" - 6 1/4" octave) buff, transposing.
 Louis XVI stand with gilded moldings throughout; reverse keyboard, painted soundboard.
 Black exterior, vermillion interior, gold banding.
-A handsome large double from a professional builder.
-Includes custom padded cover, music rack. $22,000.
+This is a Zuckermann design instrument from a professional builder.
+Includes custom padded cover, music rack.

 Double manual after Hieronymus Hass, 1734 by William Bennett, New Zealand, 1974.
 63 notes FF-g'''.
 16', 8', 8', 4', buff.
 Non transposing.
 6 hand stops.
 Wooden jacks with new tongues, recently requilled.
 Leather plectra in the 16'.
 This unusual and handsome instrument has a deep blue exterior case with cream / pink / gold banding in the interior.
 Seven fluted and gilded legs.
 Reverse keyboard of ebony and mother of pearl.
 Good condition with a strong sound.
 109.5" x 43.5 x 13.5. $22,000